GUY RAZ, HOST:

-TAMARA KEITH: When Bill Lane looks at the three trade deals, he sees opportunity.
+TAMARA KEITH, BYLINE: When Bill Lane looks at the three trade deals, he sees opportunity.
 Lane is the Washington director for Caterpillar, the heavy machinery maker.

 BILL LANE: Once these agreements go in effect, Caterpillar products produced in Illinois and Mississippi and the Carolinas will be able to be exported to Colombia, Panama and Korea duty free.
 That's a big deal.